 Earlier in the inning, the Nationals had a series win probability of just 14%, before Anthony Rendon’s solo homer cut the Astros' 2-0 lead in half.
 That pushed it up to 25%, then 30% after Juan Soto walked.
 It was still unlikely, with Houston being the home team and holding the lead.
 But Kendrick’s blast didn’t just turn the game around, or push the series to Washington for good.
 It was one of the biggest plays in the history of baseball.

-After 6,321 regular-season plate appearances, plus another 174 in the postseason entering Wednesday night, this is the one that made Kendrick a baseball legend.
+After 6,321 regular-season plate appearances, plus another 174 in the postseason entering that night, this was the one that made Kendrick a baseball legend.